-If you are a citizen of one of the countries in the Visa Waiver Program, you will not need to apply for the visa.
+If you are a citizen of one of the countries in the Visa Waiver Program, you will not need to apply for the US Business visa.
 You can apply for an Electronic System for Travel Authorization (ESTA) instead.
-With the ESTA program, you will not be required to go to the US Embassy in person and can get the visa much faster.
+With the ESTA program, you will not be required to go to the US Embassy in person and can get the business visa much faster.

 Some error has occured.

-How to apply for the B1 visa?
+How to Apply for the B1 Visa?